-- 1. In the Domain Management page, click Schedule Task on the Start Page or select Operations > Schedule Task from the quick access toolbar. - 2.
+- 1. In the Domain Management page, click Schedule Task on the Start Page or select Schedule Task from the navigation menu. - 2.
 On the Schedule Qapp tab, enable the built-in task Highlight Routing Protocol.
 By default, the built-in Qapp task will auto-generate a static data view. - 3.
 Click the task name to edit the Qapp task by the following wizard.